 Versatile.
 Timeless.
 Super comfortable.
 The perfect addition to anyones wardrobe!

-Merchant & Mills
+The makers: Merchant & Mills

 Let's begin with a little background on the makers, Merchant & Mills.

 They are based in the United Kingdom with a store in East Sussex.
 Their products can be purchased online through their website, which offers worldwide shipping, and via a number of stockists located across the globe.

 Their product offering includes sewing patterns (dressmaking and bag making), fabric and tools.